vishalvijay18/Geometric-Modeling-Using-CPlusPlus/README.md

 ###Basics
 ---
 1. What is this project all about?
   * The code present in this repository is basically implementation of major geometric modelling paradigms in computer graphics.
-It provides smf reader, winged-edge data structure parser and decimation of 3D model using C++, OpenGL and GLUI.
+It provides smf reader, winged-edge data structure parser and decimation of 3D model (coming soon) using C++, OpenGL and GLUI.

 2. What are .smf files?
   * In the SMF (Simple Mesh Format) format, a mesh is given by a vertex list followed by a face  list.
 Each  line  in  the vertex list starts with the character ‘v’, followed by the x, y, and z vertex coordinates.
 Each line in the face list starts with the character ‘f’, and followed by three integers indexing into the vertex list.
 The vertex indexes start with 1 and are given in counterclockwise order, viewed from the  tip  of the  triangle’s  outward  pointing  normal.
 Any  comments  start with the character ‘#’.
 The very first line of the SMF file is of the form “# n m”, where n is the number of vertices and m the number of faces in the mesh.